cantonerobin/m300_LB3/documentation/01 - Introduction.md

 ## Project
 As in LB2, I have tried to depict a real use case.
 This LB3 therefore builds directly on LB2.

+**This is an overview of the process.**
 ![Alt text](<pics/Overview.jpg>)

+All files have inline comments, so i wont explain to much here in the documentation.